rsyslog/rsyslog/source/configuration/property_replacer.rst

 The use of fields does not permit to select substrings, what is rather unfortunate.
 To solve this issue, starting with 6.3.9, fromPos and toPos can be specified for strings as well.
-However, the syntax is quite ugly, but it was the only way to integrate this functonality into the already-existing system.
+However, the syntax is quite ugly, but it was the only way to integrate this functionality into the already-existing system.
 To do so, use ",fromPos" and ",toPos" during field extraction.
 Let's assume you want to extract the substring from position 5 to 9 in the previous example.
 Then, the syntax is as follows: